ibp-network/ChildBounties/README.md

 ## Contact

-For any queries or further information, please reach out to the maintainers of this repository.
+If you have any questions or need more information, please contact the maintainers of this repository or join the [Matrix IBP public room] (https://matrix.to/#/!gkzFQtVOkOsPxZYOXr:matrix.org?via=matrix.org&via=matrix.parity.io&via=parity.io)

-Thank you for your interest in the Infrastructure Builders Program.
+Thank you for being so interested in the Infrastructure Builders Program.
 Together, we can ensure the continued success and stability of the Kusama and Polkadot networks.

 ---